 To facilitate efficient application of the significant updates to the Container Securing Guide, ABS has developed a state-of-the-art software tool known as C-LASH.
 The tool provides full non-linear direct calculations for load analysis of on-deck container stacks.
 This proprietary software will allow operators and designers to better understand the impact of twist lock clearance and lashings to help optimize cargo capacity safely and efficiently.

 The International Maritime Organization requirements for additional container deck firefighting capabilities went into effect in January of this year.
 Based on experience gained in applying the FOC Guide released in 2013 along with various fire modeling efforts carried out since that time, ABS has updated its FOC Guide to provide arrangements that comply with the new regulations as well as enhancements and clarifications to the basic IMO regulations.
 The enhanced FOC notation provides additional arrangements that substantially improve capabilities for fighting fires on deck in cargo areas of Container Carriers.

 In addition to the new Guides and software, ABS also recently published a case study on the application of its technical evaluation services to a next-generation neo-feeder container ship concept.
 The case study can be downloaded by visiting the ABS website.

 For more than 50 years, ABS has been a trusted technical advisor for the container ship sector.
-From the very first container ship in operation to today’s most advanced ships, no other Class Society has the track record of aiding the container ship sector in identifying and leveraging new concepts to improve operations, protect the environment and enhance safety.
+From the very first container ship in operation to today’s most advanced ships, no other class organization has the track record of aiding the container ship sector in identifying and leveraging new concepts to improve operations, protect the environment and enhance safety.